 You can also use the French press to brew some full-bodied coffee that tastes amazing in the form of iced coffee.

-Once the coffee has brewed, fill a cup or glass of your choice with ice cubes.
+Once the coffee has been brewed, fill a cup or glass of your choice with ice cubes.
 Pour the hot coffee on top of the ice cubes and stir until the coffee has completely cooled and turned into an iced coffee.

 If you want, you can add some add-ins to your iced coffees.
 For example, you can add a little sugar syrup to your iced coffee and a little bit of caramel to your iced Americano, but more on these options later.